haplo-org/haplo-plugins/haplo_workflow_transition_decision_form/readme.txt

 A function to set up a form instance before it's used.

+NB: like std:transition forms this does not take a @form@ argument, unlike @document stores@, since there will only ever be one form.

 <b>External data available by default</b>
 This feature provides the following items in the instance's @externalData@ by default for your convenience: